mwbowers/mwbowers.github.io/reference/datagate-client/file-adapter-class-open-attributes-property.md

   While Not EOF
       Try
-          ' Though it seems like we have to read each record one at a time, ' in reality DCS stores the first 10 records the first time we read ' and then afterwards we simply read from the cache.
-When those run out, ' DCS will automatically grab another ten records from the database.
+          ' Though it seems like we have to read each record one at a time, ' in reality DG stores the first 10 records the first time we read ' and then afterwards we simply read from the cache.
+When those run out, ' DG will automatically grab another ten records from the database.
           ' Note that 10 is our resh interval, meaning that this I/O operation ' occurs at the same time that we update our progress bar.
 If the blocking ' factor was higher than our resh interval, not only would we have to